domenico-simone/website_traffic_analysis/README.md

 ## <a name='Furtherdevelopments'></a>Further developments

+### Scaling Spark

+This processing service has proven to be fast and reliable, with the capability of processing hourly batches of 1M events.
+Since the website for which the service has been designed is a very busy website, in production deployments we might need to scale horizontally and allocate more resources to the Spark instance.

 ### <a name='DataQC'></a>Data QC

 Some events might harbor missing values for certain fields due to some upstream issue.
 If the missing fields are `user_id` and/or the field for which we are collecting statistics (`placement_id` or `page_id` depending on the task), such events should be carefully handled, with the option of filtering them out, with a report of event survival rate _eg_ in the stats table or in the log file.